Car Insurance: Everything You Need to Know

 A. Bodily Injury Liability (BIL)

-➦ Legal fees if you are sued.
+• Legal fees if you face a lawsuit.

 B. Property Damage Liability (PDL)

-Other vehicles involved in the crash
+• Other vehicles involved in the crash

-Structures, such as buildings, mailboxes, street signs, or fences
+• Structures such as buildings, mailboxes, street signs, or fences

 Important Notes: